Equipment

 Nope!
 Many divers find that with a backplate, harness, and wing, they can adapt their existing gear.
 We’re here to guide you, recommending options that align with your goals and budget.
 And hey, in some places, you can even rent the gear you need.
 Just ask your instructor!

-The Fabulous Five: Major Components of the GUE Equipment System
+The Fabulous Five: Major Components of the DIR Equipment System

 1. Backplate/Harness: Think of this as your diving backbone—sturdy and dependable.